 - Describing two maps – one in the past and the other in the present.

 Here, you need to remember that type 2 is the most common while type 1 is quite rare.
-The following model answer is taken from Cambridge IELTS 12 Academic Test 6 Task 1, where two maps are provided, one is the current picture of a small town named Islip while the other is the planned development which is yet to occur.
+The following model answer is taken from Cambridge IELTS 12 Academic Test 6 Task 1, where two maps are provided, one is the current picture of a small town named Islip while the other is the planned development that is yet to occur.

 Strategies for writing this Task 1 answer: